Hitscotty/hitshaskell/_posts/2016-09-21-i-love-functors.md

 title: I love Functors
 ---

 Ok, I'll be honest I love all of it, but seriously Functors are really cool.
-So I like dissecting what I've learned about Haskell and functional programming so it takes me quite awhile before I decided to write about it.
+So I like dissecting what I've learned about Haskell and functional programming so it took me quite awhile before I decided to write about it.
 I finally started having a real strong intuitive understanding of these algebraic structures, specifically today with Functors.
 I think I'll start by defining the general Idea of what a functor is and then enjoy explaining some of my code.
 For non-haskellers it might not make sense, but that part of the blog post is more for me then for the audience.

 # So what is a Functor